 NEW SECTION

 WAC 480-90/100-XXX Electronic information.
-With the prior consent of the customer or applicant, a utility may provideby electronic means instead of the use of paper copies sent by U.S. Mail, bills, notices of tariff revisions, or bill inserts including inserts containing information required to be provided to customers or applicants by statute, rule, or commission order.
-Statute, rule, commission order, or tariff provisions that refer to the mailing of bills, notices of tariff revisions or bill inserts will be considered as met by a utility sending electronic information or an e-mail advising of the availability of electronic information to a customer who has consented to receiving electronic information, provided that the e-mail includes a link to the electronic information or otherwise advises the customer of the electronic location of such information.
+With the prior consent of the customer, a utility may provide notice and access to the following information by electronic means instead of in paper copy sent by U.S. Mail: bills, notices of tariff revisions, or bill inserts, including inserts containing information required to be provided to customers by statute, rule, or commission order.
+The electronic notice of such information will be considered compliant with any statute, rule, commission order, or tariff provisions that refer to the mailing of bills, notices of tariff revisions or bill inserts when a customer has consented to receive the information in electronic form, provided that the e-mail notification includes a link to the electronic information or otherwise advises the customer of the electronic location of such information.

 (1) Format of electronic communications.
-All information provided electronically must meet the requirements for format, due dates, calculation of due dates, minimum timeframes, and any other requirements specified within WAC 480-100.
+All information provided in electronic form must meet the requirements for format, due dates, calculation of due dates, minimum timeframes, and any other requirements specified within WAC 480-90/100.
 Electronic information will be treated the same as documents that are mailed within the state of Washington for the purposes of calculating due dates and minimum timeframes.

 (2) Verification of consent.
-The utility must obtain prior written or electronic consent to provide prescribed information electronically (customer consent).
-The following criteria must be met regarding the customer consent:
+The utility must obtain prior written or electronic consent to provide notice and access to prescribed information in electronic form (customer consent).
+The customer consent form must comply with the following:

-(a) Consent must not be combined on the same document, screen or web page with any other information;

-(b) The utility must retain a record of the customer consent as a part of the customer’s account records to serve as verification of the customer’s authorization to receive selected documents electronically;
+(b) The utility must retain a record of the customer consent as a part of the customer’s account records as evidence of the customer’s consent to receive notice and access to selected documents in electronic form.

-(c) Documentation of the consent must be made available to the customer and to the commission upon request at no charge; and
+(c) Documentation of customer consent must be made available to the customer and to the commission upon request at no charge; and

-(d) At a minimum, the customer consent must confirm the following information from the customer:
+(d) At a minimum, the customer consent must include the following:

-(i) The customer is the customer of record;
+(i) A name, service address, and account number that exactly matches the utility record for such account;

 (ii) The decision to choose electronic information;